Google services that capture your personal data, and alternatives

 YouTube

-If Google started by offering its search engine, it quickly expanded its offering to create an impressive range of online services for the general public.
+Although Google started out with its search engine, it quickly broadened its offering into an impressive range of online services for the general public.

 Google Search

 The search engine.
-It's Google's cash cow, capturing your personal data by storing the history of searches you've typed and associating them with your account.
-Alternatives that respect your privacy such as the American DuckDuckGo or French Qwant are not at Google's level for all your searches but should meet your expectations for most of them.
+It is Google's cash cow, capturing your personal data by storing the history of the searches you type and tying them to your account.
+Privacy-friendly alternatives such as the American DuckDuckGo or the French Qwant are not on Google's level for every search, but should meet your expectations for most of them.

 YouTube

-The leading video platform in the world, by far.
-Google captures all your searches and video views here and associates them with your account.
-You can deactivate this association, you will then stop benefiting from personalized recommendations (which is not necessarily a bad thing, if you want to avoid information bubbles as well as extremist videos).
+The world's leading video platform, by far.
+Here Google captures all your searches and video views and ties them to your account.
+You can turn off this association, at which point you will no longer get personalized recommendations (not necessarily a bad thing, if you want to avoid filter bubbles and extremist videos).

-If you are looking for a video, if you want to relax or if you want to subscribe to a channel, YouTube unfortunately has no real competitor.
-You can watch YouTube videos on the web without going to the YouTube site by going to Invidio.us.
-If you want to host videos online and then distribute them on your site, you can put them on PeerTube.
+If you are looking for a video, want to unwind, or want to subscribe to a channel, YouTube unfortunately has no real competitor.
+You can watch YouTube videos on the web without going through the YouTube site by using Invidio.us.
+If you want to host videos online and then embed them on your site, you can put them on PeerTube.

 Gmail

-The electronic messaging service.
-All your emails are stored at Google, so they have access to your personal exchanges, your purchases, your subscriptions, etc. Alternatively, look Protonmail, a Swiss service developed by scientists from CERN and MIT, which encrypts your emails end-to-end.
-In practice, this means that Protonmail cannot read your emails, it only has access to the encrypted version.
+The email service.
+All your emails are stored at Google, which therefore has access to your personal correspondence, your purchases, your subscriptions, and so on.
+For an alternative, look at Protonmail, a Swiss service developed by scientists from CERN and MIT that encrypts your emails end to end.
+In practice, this means Protonmail cannot read your emails; it only has access to the encrypted version.

 Google Calendar

 The calendar.
-Google has access to your appointments here.
-If you are at Apple, you can use its calendar (coupled with an account iCloud), but the service is not end-to-end encrypted: Apple has the decryption key and can therefore access your calendar.
-Protonmail currently developing ProtonCalendar, but the service is not yet available.
+Here Google has access to your appointments.
+If you are on Apple, you can use its calendar (paired with an iCloud account), but the service is not end-to-end encrypted: Apple holds the decryption key and can therefore access your calendar.
+Protonmail is currently developing ProtonCalendar, but the service is not yet available.

 Google Photos

 The photo storage service.
 Here too, Google stands out by not setting a storage limit.
-The counterpart is that you let Google access your memory, at very personal moments, which allows it to know you even better.
-It is not easy to find equally effective privacy-friendly alternatives.
+The trade-off is that you let Google into your memories, into very personal moments, which helps it know you even better.
+Finding privacy-friendly alternatives that are just as good is no easy task.

-If you are with Apple, you can opt for the iCloud combo (paid subscription) & Apple Photos, Subscriptions are interesting but the service is not as efficient (frequent bugs when you synchronize photos from your Mac).
-Also, your photos are not end-to-end encrypted: Apple has the decryption key and can therefore access your photos.
-As an encrypted option, you can opt for Crypt.ee.
+If you are on Apple, you can opt for the iCloud (paid subscription) & Apple Photos combo.
+The plans are attractive, but the service is not as good (frequent bugs when syncing photos from your Mac).
+Your photos are also not end-to-end encrypted: Apple holds the decryption key and can therefore access them.
+For an encrypted option, you can go with Crypt.ee.

 Google Maps

 Google's mapping service.
-Without context the best mapping application, including superb innovations such as Google Earth and Street View, but it is also very greedy in personal data, associating all your trips to your Google account.
+Without question the best mapping app, with superb innovations such as Google Earth and Street View, but also a heavy consumer of personal data, tying all your trips to your Google account.
 You can turn off Location History, which will unlink your movements from your account.
-If you use Waze for your car trips, note that the application is also the property of Google which bought it in 2013.
+If you use Waze for car trips, note that the app also belongs to Google, which bought it in 2013.

-The alternatives vary depending on your needs: Apple Maps if you are in the Apple ecosystem (respectful of privacy, each call is made with a different identifier), the different applications based on the Open Source solution OpenStreetMap such as Maps.me, CityMapper or Moovit for your trips around town, or Mapstr to share your good addresses.
+The alternatives vary depending on your needs: Apple Maps if you are in the Apple ecosystem (privacy-friendly, each request is made with a different identifier), the various apps based on the open-source solution OpenStreetMap such as Maps.me, CityMapper or Moovit for getting around town, or Mapstr for sharing your favorite spots.

 Google Chrome

 Google's browser.
-Here, you give up your web history to Google, namely all the pages you view.
-This browser is based on Open Source software Chromium, but Google adds a proprietary layer to it.
-As alternatives you can use Firefox, Safari or Brave.
+Here you hand Google your web history, that is, every page you visit.
+This browser is based on the open-source software Chromium, but Google adds a proprietary layer on top.
+For alternatives, you can use Firefox, Safari or Brave.

 Google Drive

 Google's online storage service.
-Google captures all your documents here.
-Competitors exist with Apple iCloud, but also privacy-friendly alternatives such as Sync.com, which encrypt your data end-to-end.
-One of the advantages of Google Drive is its application offering with Google Doc, Google Sheets, Google Slides, mimicking Microsoft's Office suite.
+Here Google captures all your documents.
+Competitors exist, such as Apple iCloud, as well as privacy-friendly alternatives like Sync.com, which encrypts your data end to end.
+One of Google Drive's advantages is its app suite, with Google Docs, Google Sheets and Google Slides, mimicking Microsoft's Office suite.

 Alternative

-If you are geek and interested in Open Source solutions, you can visit Nextcloud.
-This suite of software includes an equivalent of Google Drive, Google Calendar, Google Photos, Gmail, etc. (accessible on Desktop but also via Apps).
-The ergonomics of Nextcloud solutions have nothing to envy of Google services, but they must be configured.
-You then have 2 options:
+If you are a geek interested in open-source solutions, you can switch to Nextcloud.
+This software suite includes equivalents of Google Drive, Google Calendar, Google Photos, Gmail, and more (accessible on desktop but also via apps).
+The usability of Nextcloud's offerings is every bit as good as Google's services, but they have to be set up.
+You then have two options:

-• Host your Nextcloud server yourself (buy one SIN, and install Nextcloud on it).
-This solution is the most complicated but also the most rewarding: you will have your own Cloud at home!
+• Host your Nextcloud server yourself (buy a NAS and install Nextcloud on it).
+This option is the most complicated but also the most satisfying: you will have your own cloud at home!

-• Choose one online host, this solution is easier but requires a monthly subscription.
+• Choose an online host; this option is easier but requires a monthly subscription.

 Please note that you will also have to configure the encryption of your data on Nextcloud yourself.